TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-17/index.md

 title = "Promox Gitea - Change HTTP Port to 80"
 +++

-This is guna be a short one.
+This-ah short one.

 # Problem

-The current [Proxmox Helper Script for gitea LXC](https://community-scripts.github.io/ProxmoxVE/scripts?id=gitea) makes it run only in port 3000.
+The current [Proxmox Helper Script for gitea LXC](https://community-scripts.github.io/ProxmoxVE/scripts?id=gitea) runs on port 3000.
 Changing it to port 80 is not so simple... until now.

 # Solution